 Previously I always recommending people to apply for this gas card from PenFed, until I tried to get credit thru them myself.
 That headache, combined with the reduction of rewards from 1% to only 1/4% on everything else, I’m not exactly their biggest fan anymore.

 Therefore for 2013, Pentagon Federal CU is no long the top choice.
-Instead I recommend this card, because it gives 3% on gas and high rewards on other categories too:
+Instead I recommend this card, because it gives high rewards on gas and other categories: